MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopting-cloud-update.md

 To identify device distribution across channels, check the [security update status](https://config.office.com/officeSettings/currency) page in the Microsoft 365 Apps admin center.
 All devices (except exclusions) on Current Channel and Monthly Enterprise channel will be onboarded.

 ### Network considerations
 Estimate network impact by reviewing the [number of devices on an outdated release](https://config.office.com/officeSettings/currency) and the estimated [update download size](/officeupdates/download-sizes-microsoft365-apps-updates) per device.
-Consult your network team to ensure Office CDN accessibility and network capacity.
+Consult your network team to ensure [Office CDN accessibility](../admincenter/cloud-update.md#network-requirements) and network capacity.
 Devices on a current release won't update until a new one is released.

 Updates downloaded from Office CDN use [Delivery Optimization](/windows/deployment/do/waas-delivery-optimization), reducing network impact through peer-to-peer file sharing.
 If Configuration Manager is in use, consider enabling [Microsoft Connected Cache](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) for centralized caching.
 If Delivery Optimization is disabled, we recommend enabling it to benefit Microsoft 365 Apps, Windows, Teams, Edge, and Windows Store Apps.

 ### Exclusions
-To exclude devices from cloud update, add Microsoft Entra or hybrid joined devices to an [Microsoft Entra ID group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
-Alternatively, specify user objects to exclude all devices with those users as the last active.
-User object exclusion doesn't require device joining.
+To exclude devices from cloud update, add Microsoft Entra or hybrid joined devices and/or users to an [Microsoft Entra ID group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
+See [Requirements for using Microsoft Entra groups](../admincenter/cloud-update.ms#requirements-for-using-microsoft-entra-groups) for more details.
 Common devices often excluded include Remote Desktop Service Hosts and non-persistent virtual machines.

-### Prerequisites and permissions
+### Requirements and permissions
-Ensure your devices meet the prerequisites for using cloud update by reviewing the [requirements](../admincenter/overview.md#how-to-get-to-the-admin-center).
-Network connectivity from your devices to the Microsoft 365 Apps admin center is necessary.
+Ensure your devices meet the [requirements](../admincenter/cloud-update.md#requirements) for using cloud update.
+[Network connectivity](../admincenter/cloud-update.md#network-requirements) from your devices to the Microsoft 365 Apps admin center is necessary.
 The [Office Apps admin role](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) is recommended due to its restrictive permissions that still allow cloud update configuration and enablement.

 ## Enable Cloud Update
 Once you've gone through the benefits and preparation steps, it's time to activate cloud update.